Ty Darlington

-Ty Darlington (born December 3, 1994) is an American football coach and former center who is currently the tight ends coach at Incarnate Word.
+Ty Darlington (born December 3, 1994) is an American football coach and former center who is currently the tight ends coach and co-offensive coordinator at Tulsa.
 He played college football at Oklahoma, where he was a two-time Academic All-American and won both the Wuerffel Trophy and William V. Campbell Trophy in his senior season.

 Playing career

 College

 Darlington committed to playing college football at Oklahoma in 2011, a school that he grew up a fan of as his mother was a cheerleader for the Sooners.
 While at Oklahoma, he took part in a number of activities, where he was a leader of a Fellowship of Christian Athletes group, a vice chairman on the Student-Athletes Advisory Committee at OU, and a team captain for football.
 He was also a stellar student-athlete, compiling a 3.91 cumulative GPA while at Oklahoma, the only non-A he received being a B in a strength & conditioning course.
 As a senior, he racked up awards, being named the recipient of the William V. Campbell Trophy, an award that considered the student-athlete equivalent of the Heisman Trophy and the Wuerffel Trophy, an award given to the player who combines community service with athletics and academics.
 He was also named to the 2015 All-Big 12 Conference first-team.